 - If your product is supported, select the check box for the remediation action that you want to apply. - Under Optional, select Monitor this rule for change in result to continuously monitor the policy compliance of endpoints.
-If this check box is selected, the compliance status of an endpoint that has successfully logged in changes, IPS initiates a new handshake to reevaluate realm or role assignments. - Click Save Changes to save the antivirus rule and enforce antivirus remediation. - (Optional) Add more rules to the policy, specify how Host Checker should evaluate multiple rules within the policy, and define remediation options.
+If this check box is selected, the compliance status of an endpoint that has successfully logged in changes, IPS initiates a new handshake to reevaluate realm or role assignments - (Optional) Select Enable Custom Instructions, to provide detailed instructions or description in the form of HTML or plaint text. - Click Save Changes to save the antivirus rule and enforce antivirus remediation. - (Optional) Add more rules to the policy, specify how Host Checker should evaluate multiple rules within the policy, and define remediation options.